karen-pal/img-alter/README.md

 # wip ~ img altering explorations
+# How to install

+in a virtualenv

+    $pip install -r requirements.txt

 # How to use

-in a virtualenv with pillow, numpy, click

     $python img_proc.py <img_filename> <out_filename>.gif